Published August 18, 2019

 · 0 percent: asymptomatic, but with documented sleep disorder breathing

 For most veterans with sleep apnea, the 50 percent disability rating is the primary target.
 A 50% VA sleep apnea rating “Requires use of breathing assistance device such as continuous airway pressure (CPAP) machine.”
 The phrase such as means that a CPAP machine is one (but not the only) example warranting a 50% disability rating.
-Other breathing assistance devices are used to relieve the effects of sleep apnea, because they are less obstructive than CPAP machines.
-One alternative treatment are dental appliances, which re-position the tongue or jaw while you sleep to improve airflow.
-Other forms of breathing assistance devices include: a nasal expiratory positive airway pressure which involves a disposable valve covering the nostrils, and a hypoglossal nerve stimulation which stimulates a patient’s chest leading to the hypoglossal nerve, which controls tongue movement as well as to a breathing sensor.
+Other breathing assistance devices are used to relieve the effects of sleep apnea because they are less obstructive than CPAP machines.
+One alternative treatment is dental appliances, which re-position the tongue or jaw while you sleep to improve airflow.
+Other forms of breathing assistance devices include a nasal expiratory positive airway pressure which involves a disposable valve covering the nostrils, and a hypoglossal nerve stimulation which stimulates a patient’s chest leading to the hypoglossal nerve, which controls tongue movement as well as a breathing sensor.

 Any breathing assistance device used to treat sleep apnea warrants a 50% disability rating.

 6) What are the More Serious and Long-Term Complications of Sleep Apnea?

 More serious and long-term complications of sleep apnea (OSA) can include:

 · Daytime fatigue.
 The repeated awakenings associated with sleep apnea make normal, restorative sleep impossible, making severe daytime drowsiness, fatigue, and irritability likely.

 You might have difficulty concentrating and find yourself falling asleep at work, while watching TV, or even when driving.
 People with sleep apnea have an increased risk of motor vehicle and workplace accidents.

 You might also feel quick-tempered, moody, or depressed.
 Children and adolescents with sleep apnea might perform poorly in school or have behavior problems.